 Winner: Wyze Cam

 One feature of the Wyze Cam that’s so shocking it’s almost too good to be true is its incredible 14 days of free cloud storage.
 It’s as if they actively don’t want to take my money, which I’m completely fine with by the way.
 Before Wyze came along, Arlo was always the cloud storage winner, but now they are trying to push Arlo Smart for advanced features and additional cloud storage.
-While Arlo is still the runner-up, Wyze is the clear winner for this section of Wyze Cam vs Nest vs Arlo.
+While Arlo is still the runner-up, Wyze is the clear winner for this section.

 And just in case you’re wondering, Wyze’s free cloud storage is not too good to be true.
 While there were briefly some concerns about the camera hitting IP addresses in China and around the world, Wyze resolved the issue by ensuring that their load balancers are only located in the U.S. In short, there’s nothing to indicate that it’s spying on you or stealing your data.